WORKS

 10:00.
 Flute, Treble Kalimba, Alto Kalimba, Suspended Cymbal, 4 Baby Bullroars (self-made devices), Violoncello.
 Hand notated inked score.
 All instrumentalists perform from the score.
 Evokes 3 stages of a flute’s tradition use in courtship (youth, maturity, old age).
 The work was commissioned and premiered by flutist Jan Walker, DeKalb, Illinois.
 Obscure score.
 1979.

 10:00.
 Mezzo Soprano, Flute, Musical Saw, Celesta, Water Gong, Double Bass.
 Hand notated score with “picture notation.”
 All performers read from the score.
 The work illustrates 3 stages of a blue butterfly’s life.
 “KiMama To” was commissioned and premiered by Diane Ragains of the Chicago Lyric Opera, Chicago, Illinois.
 Obscure score.
-1978 AUDIO
+1978 EXCERPT

 11:00.
 Mixed Chamber Ensemble.
 Level 5.
 The work utilizes layering techniques, extended instrumental techniques, timbre and cluster effects, several solos and soloistic passages, and added instruments such as thunder sheet, SATB chorus and flutes.
 The work was premiered an experimental chamber ensemble of Northern Illinois University, DeKalb, Illinois.
 Obscure score.
 1978 EXCERPT